Skip to content

 WithIssuer

 The issuer must be https://, must not have a trailing slash, must not carry a query string or fragment.
-Loopback hosts (127.0.0.1, [::1]) are exempted from the https:// requirement so localhost dev works.
+The scheme and host must be all-lowercase, no default port may appear (:443 for https, :80 for http), and the path must be canonical (no .., ., or duplicate slashes).
+Loopback IP literals (127.0.0.0/8, [::1]) are exempted from the https:// requirement so localhost dev works; the textual host localhost is not in the carve-out (DNS hijack risk per RFC 8252 §7.3).

 internal/discovery.ValidateIssuer enforces the shape as defense-in-depth over the option setter.
-A typo (e.g. trailing slash) will fail op.New, not silently produce a discovery document RPs reject.
+A typo (trailing slash, :443, uppercase host, etc.) will fail op.New, not silently produce a discovery document RPs reject.
+The strictness is what makes RFC 9207 byte-exact mix-up defence hold end-to-end.
+See Issuer for the full canonical-form discussion.

 WithStore